acmesh-official/acme.sh/README.md

 ```
 ./le.sh install
 ```
-Which does 2 things:
+Which does 3 jobs:
-* create and copy le.sh to your home dir:  `~/.le`
-All the certs will be placed in this folder.
+* create and copy `le.sh` to your home dir:  `~/.le` All the certs will be placed in this folder.
 * create symbol link: `/bin/le  -> ~/.le/le.sh`
+* create everyday cron job to check and renew the cert if needed.
+*

-3. Ok,  you are ready to issue cert now.
+Ok,  you are ready to issue cert now.
 Show help message:
 ```
 root@xvm:~# le